Volunteer Management Policy

 Rights to amend

-The SCF reserves the right to amend the clauses listed in this document, from time
+The SCF reserves the right to amend the clauses listed in this document, from time to time, in order to protect the interests of the Federation and the volunteer community.

 Our Commitment

-(as extracted from SCF’s Safe Sport Commitment)
+(as extracted from SCF’s Safe Sport Policy)

 We are committed to safe sport